3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The sequence of events might be this: blood ionized calcium begins to drop.
 The parathyroid glands sense this and release PTH.
 Ionized calcium begins to rise.
 When PTH levels are high enough, vitamin D is activated.
 Ionized calcium begins to rise more.
 When enough vitamin D has been activated, the parathyroid glands shut of PTH production.
 When PTH levels are low enough, vitamin D activation ceases and calcium levels drop again.

 Without calcium, muscle contraction becomes abnormal and the nervous system more excitable.
 Seizures (called “hypocalcemic tetany”) can result.
-This type of seizure occurs when the calcium level drops below 6 mg/dl and in dogs (but not cats) seems to be associated with exercise.
+This type of seizure occurs when the calcium level drops below 6 mg/dl and in dogs (but not cats) and seems to be associated with exercise during the hypocalcemia state.
 Other symptoms include: nervousness, disorientation, drunken walk, fever, weak pulses, excessive panting, muscle tension, twitches and tremors.
 Cats tend to show more listlessness than dogs and also tend to raise their third eyelids.
 Painful muscle cramping occurs which can lead a pet to become aggressive.
 If calcium levels drop to 4 mg/dl or below, death generally results.

 HOW DOES ONE GET A PARATHYROID DEFICIENCY?

-Diagnosis is made by blood testing and urine testing.
-There are many causes of low blood calcium besides hypoparathyroidism: low albumin levels, kidney failure, pancreatitis, antifreeze poisoning, exposure to a phosphate enema, low magnesium, nutritional deficiency (especially the infamous "all meat diet"), nursing a litter, and the list continues.
-History and physical examination will narrow this list substantially.
+As discussed, there are many causes of low blood calcium besides hypoparathyroidism: low albumin levels, kidney failure, pancreatitis, antifreeze poisoning, exposure to a phosphate enema, low magnesium, nutritional deficiency (especially the infamous "all meat diet"), nursing a litter, and the list continues.

 A basic blood panel and urinalysis is ordered for the medical work-up of most medical conditions.
 If calcium is low and phosphorus is high, then the patient either is in kidney failure or the patient has hypoparathyroidism.
 These two conditions are readily distinguished by the other blood test results.

 If for some reason it not clear which condition the patient has, a PTH blood level will settle the question.
-The PTH level will be needed anyway at this point to confirm that the patient truly has primary hypoparathyroidism and will require lifelong treatment and monitoring (vs. a more temporary calcium problem).
+If the PTH level is low, then the patient truly has primary hypoparathyroidism and will require lifelong treatment and monitoring (vs. a more temporary calcium problem).
 PTH levels must be interpreted in the context of the low calcium so they must be drawn before therapy is started.

 Low magnesium levels in the body cause a secondary hypoparathyroidism so it is important to run a magnesium level at some point in the work-up to rule this condition out.